muhme/quote_joomla/README.md

 :warning: You have to remember for each new created docker container you can run installation only once.

 ### Interactive on Host Machine
 You can choose the desired Joomla! version with environment variable `JOOMLA_VERSION`.
-[Cypress](https://www.cypress.io/) can be started inside subfolder `cypress`.
+[Cypress](https://www.cypress.io/) can be started inside subfolder `test`.
 ```
-$ cd cypress
+$ cd test
 $ JOOMLA_VERSION=4 npx cypress open
 ```